ess-dmsc/nexus-constructor/tests/UITests.md

 Click Cube Detector's delete button.
 - It should also disappear from the components list.
 - It's green cube should no longer be in the visualisation.

-## Sample details

-- There should be no delete button or transform controls in the Sample box in the components list.
-- Clicking it's full editor button will open an editor window without pixel or transform fields.

 ## Loading json